TheRealNin/MVGA/README.md

 * * Protolab cost changed to 40 (from 35)
 * * MG now requires research at the AA.
 Costs 10 Tres and takes 30 seconds.

+* Medpack tech to be implemented later, if possible

 **Aliens**
 * Adren: Revert adrenaline changes in vanilla.
 Now the upgrade increases energy regeneration